-One of the most popular investment vehicles of the 21st century, ETFs, are known for many things like helping savvy investors diversify their holdings, giving the opportunity to leverage your money through securities, and consistent returns.
+Exchange Traded Funds (ETFs) have easily become one of the most popular investment vehicles of the 21st century.
+They are known for helping investors to diversify their holdings and giving them the ability to leverage their money through securities and consistent returns.

-Some of the most popular dividend ETFs that exist track the S&P 500 index.
-These stocks boast around an 8% average increase in stock price plus modest 1-2.5% dividend yields usually paid out quarterly.
-Some popular ETFs in this category are VSP.TO and VOO.
+ETFs that track the S&P 500 index are consistently among the most popular choices.
+These stocks typical boast around an 8 percent average increase in stock price, plus a modest 1-2.5 percent dividend yield that is usually paid out quarterly.

 Overall, many ETFs pay decent dividends to their investors.
-Although some sectors like real estate and bonds pay more consistent dividends - even growth ETFs like the S&P 500 tracking fund pay modest dividends.
+Although some sectors like real estate and bonds pay more consistent dividends, growth ETFs like the S&P 500 tracking fund also pay modest dividends.